debjitpal5040/ML_Algorithms/Supervised Learning/Regression/Linear Regression/README.md

 ### Multiple Linear regression
 If more than one independent variable is used to predict the value of a numerical dependent variable, then such a Linear Regression algorithm is called Multiple Linear Regression.
 <br> Notebook link : https://colab.research.google.com/drive/1JGhK375g4sQG7aLfd3aN_M3zuaPlIBP0?usp=sharing <br>
+## Finding the best fit line

+When working with linear regression, our main goal is to find the best fit line that means the error between predicted values and actual values should be minimized.
+The best fit line will have the least error.

+The different values for weights or the coefficient of lines ($a_0$, $a_1$) gives a different line of regression, so we need to calculate the best values for a0 and a1 to find the best fit line, so to calculate this we use cost function.

+## Cost function

+1. The different values for weights or coefficient of lines ($a_0$, $a_1$) gives the different line of regression, and the cost function is used to estimate the values of the coefficient for the best fit line.
+2. Cost function optimizes the regression coefficients or weights.
+It measures how a linear regression model is performing.
+3. We can use the cost function to find the accuracy of the <b>mapping function</b>, which maps the input variable to the output variable.
+This mapping function is also known as <b>Hypothesis function</b>.

+For Linear Regression, we use the <b>Mean Squared Error (MSE)</b> cost function, which is the average of squared error occurred between the predicted values and actual values.
+It can be written as:

+For the above linear equation, MSE can be calculated as:

+Linear Regression in Machine Learning

+N = Total number of observation <br>
+$Y_i$ = Actual value <br>
+($a_1x_i+a_0$) = Predicted value.

+<b>Residuals:</b> The distance between the actual value and predicted values is called residual.
+If the observed points are far from the regression line, then the residual will be high, and so cost function will high.
+If the scatter points are close to the regression line, then the residual will be small and hence the cost function.

+## Gradient Descent

+1. Gradient descent is used to minimize the MSE by calculating the gradient of the cost function.
+2. A regression model uses gradient descent to update the coefficients of the line by reducing the cost function.
+3. It is done by a random selection of values of coefficient and then iteratively update the values to reach the minimum cost function.
+## Model Performance

+The Goodness of fit determines how the line of regression fits the set of observations.
+The process of finding the best model out of various models is called optimization.
+It can be achieved by below method:

+ <b>R-squared method</b>

+1. R-squared is a statistical method that determines the goodness of fit.
+2. It measures the strength of the relationship between the dependent and independent variables on a scale of 0-100%.
+3. The high value of R-square determines the less difference between the predicted values and actual values and hence represents a good model.
+4. It is also called a <b>coefficient of determination</b>, or <b>coefficient of multiple determination</b> for multiple regression.
+5. It can be calculated from the below formula:
+Linear Regression in Machine Learning
+## Assumptions of Linear Regression

+Below are some important assumptions of Linear Regression.
+These are some formal checks while building a Linear Regression model, which ensures to get the best possible result from the given dataset.

+### Linear relationship between the features and target
+Linear regression assumes the linear relationship between the dependent and independent variables.
+### Small or no multicollinearity between the features
+Multicollinearity means high-correlation between the independent variables.
+Due to multicollinearity, it may difficult to find the true relationship between the predictors and target variables.
+Or we can say, it is difficult to determine which predictor variable is affecting the target variable and which is not.
+So, the model assumes either little or no multicollinearity between the features or independent variables.
+### Homoscedasticity Assumption
+Homoscedasticity is a situation when the error term is the same for all the values of independent variables.
+With homoscedasticity, there should be no clear pattern distribution of data in the scatter plot.
+### Normal distribution of error terms
+Linear regression assumes that the error term should follow the normal distribution pattern.
+If error terms are not normally distributed, then confidence intervals will become either too wide or too narrow, which may cause difficulties in finding coefficients.
+It can be checked using the q-q plot.
+If the plot shows a straight line without any deviation, which means the error is normally distributed.
+### No autocorrelations
+The linear regression model assumes no autocorrelation in error terms.
+If there will be any correlation in the error term, then it will drastically reduce the accuracy of the model.
+Autocorrelation usually occurs if there is a dependency between residual errors.